codio/site/source/docs/dashboard/classes/updated-modules.html.md

 ![](/img/docs/update-class-course.png)

-##Classes with module assignments already made
+##Active Classes with Students already completing Units
-You should be aware that we currently disable the 'Update module' button if any modules have been assigned to a class.
-The only way around this is to delete the class and recreate it.

-We hope to improve this soon so that unassigned modules can still be updated.
+If you refresh the source, any students who have already started working on those units will not see the changes.
+They will need to fork the project again to see the changes